*Interdisciplinary major. Not offered as minor. Only offered as major. No minor combination possible.

 Microeconomics II

 This course on Microeconomics continues from ‘Microeconomics I’ and it aims to provide student participants exposure to recent and advanced theories and models of microeconomics.
-A good command over Microeconomics is necessary for analysing the micro-foundation of the macroeconomic activities and critically appraising public policies and its implications.
+A good command over Microeconomics is necessary for analysing the micro-foundations of macroeconomic activities and critically appraising public policy and its implications.

 Macroeconomics II